oracle-livelabs/goldengate/ggsa-pipeline/setup-pipeline/setup-pipeline.md

 ## Task 3: Filter Customers with Geo Fence

-In this task you add a Query Stage, which, much like a SQL Select statement, can join, filter, and aggregate events and select and transform columns.
+In this task you add a Query Stage, which can join, filter, and aggregate events and select and transform columns similar to a SQL statement.

 1. Right-click the EnrichActivity stage, then select **Add a Stage**, and then **Pattern**.